milofultz/swiki/README.md

 * The front matter currently uses the `title` and `description` fields.
 * Wiki-style links can be made to other pages with `{{double curly braces}}`.
 Note that this matches the *title* in the front matter, not the markdown file's *filename*.
-* How you organize your markdown files will determine how the sitemap's file structure will be displayed.
-The sitemap is organized by folder name, and the folder's contents are sorted by title.

 ```
 ---